Will I be assigned an instructor for the course?

 - Pass 1 100-question written exam with a score of 87% or better.
 The student may retake the exam an unlimited number of times until he or she passes.

 - Thereafter, the student must also pass a practical exam which requires identifying 5 stones.
 We will mail you the gemstones, which will be common to the trade and include natural, enhanced, synthetic, and assembled stones.
-Deductions will be made for errors, and the applicant must score 87% or better to pass.
+Deductions will be made for errors, and the applicant must score 100% to pass.

 - When the written and practical tests have been completed with passing scores, the IGS-Certified Diamond Specialist certificate will be awarded.